Veronica ‘Very Van Gogh’

 Great for borders, containers, cut flowers and foliage.

 I planted the Veronica ‘Very Van Gogh’ in the bed on the south side of the house where it did pretty well the remainder of the summer.
-I was fairly busy and didn’t get many plant photos taken the rest of the summer.
+I was fairly busy and didn’t get many plant photos taken for the rest of the summer.
 Unfortunately, mine didn’t return at the house in 2020, but the two at the church did.
 As if 2-28-21 when I am updating this page, one at the church is still alive and well while one is barely alive.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 If you notice I made an error, please let me know.
 Of course, you can always send me an email at email@example.com.